-- 6.45 If the Russell Centre is to be included at a later stage, this would present new opportunities to create a more comprehensive approach to the design of this area and provide improved linkages to the rest of the town centre. - 6.46 As the town grows it is hoped that the north-south axis route linking the town square and civic square would be developed. - 6.47 The emerging proposals to locate a new Leisure Centre on the Millenium Park, immedi ately to the south of the Community and Civic Quarter presents an oppor tunity to consider how the uses can be successfully integrated, particularly in relation to the siting and orientation of the buildings and pedestrian linkages between them
+- 6.43 It is also essential that the approach routes from the north and the west are made to be pedestrian priority and therefore attractive, safe and legible.
+Buildings fronting these approaches must have a high proportion of active frontages and passive surveillance. - 6.44 If the Russell Centre is to be included at a later stage, this would present new opportunities to create a more comprehensive approach to the design of this area and provide improved linkages to the rest of the town centre. - 6.45 As the town grows it is hoped that the north-south axis route linking the town square and civic square would be developed. - 6.46 If the petrol filling station is located on the site of the library on Coniston Rd, and the library is relocated as part of the new development on Steppingley Rd, the